Confronting $\gamma$-rays from singlet fermionic cold dark matter with the H.E.S.S. data: The relic density

 where $x_F=m/T_F$ is the inverse freeze-out temperature determined by the following iterative equation:

 and $g_*$ denotes the effective degrees of freedom for the relativistic quantities in equilibrium \cite{colb}.
-The thermally averaged annihilation cross section times the relative velocity, $\left\langle {\sigma_{\text{ann} }v} \right\rangle$ is
+The thermally averaged annihilation cross section times the relative velocity, $\left\langle {\sigma_{\rm{ann} }v} \right\rangle$ is

 where $K_{1,2}(x)$ are the modified Bessel functions \cite{gondolo}.
-The cross section for annihilation of a singlet fermion pair into SM final states and Higgs bosons, $\sigma _{\text{ann}} $, was reported in ref. \cite{ettefaghi}.
-Figure \ref{fig11.} shows the tree level Feynman diagrams for this cross section.
-The observed relic abundance of CDM is $0.1123 \pm 0.0035$ \cite{jarosik}.
+The cross section for annihilation of a singlet fermion pair into SM final states and Higgs bosons, $\sigma _{\rm{ann}} $, was reported in Ref. \cite{ettefaghi}.
+Fig. \ref{fig11.} shows the tree level Feynman diagrams for this cross section.
+As a general rule, the final state $W^+ W^-$ tends to dominate the total annihilation cross section whenever such channel is open.
+A light dark matter mass, $m_\psi<m_W$, will annihilate mainly into the $b\bar{b}$ final state.
+An intermediate mass singlet, $m_W<m_\psi<m_t$, annihilates mostly into $W^+ W^-$, with additional contributions from $Z^0 Z^0$ and, if allowed, $h_i h_j$.
+For a heavier singlet, $m_\psi>m_t$, the pattern is similar, as the $t\bar{t}$ channel gives a non-negligible but subdominant contribution \cite{yaguna}.

+{To study the parameter space of this model, we first focus on the role of couplings $\lambda_1, \lambda_2, \lambda_3$ and $\lambda_4$.
+In Ref. \cite{ettefaghi} it is showed that changing in these parameters does not significantly affects cross section.
+However, to have a more comprehensive analysis, we let their dimensionless form to be freely chosen from the interval [0,0.5], with respect to perturbation issues.}

+The observed relic abundance of CDM is $0.120 \pm 0.001$ \cite{Aghanim:2018eyx}.
+Above 1 TeV, this limit for dark matter is stronger than $b\bar{b}$ and $t\bar{t}$ constraints (see e.g. \cite{hbjin}).
 For two different values of $m_{h_2}=1$ TeV and 2.5 TeV, we investigate 44000 sample models randomly to cover the parameter space.
 Each of these two sets includes two parts corresponding to the mixing angle values $\theta<0.01$ and $\theta>0.01$.
-Satisfying the relic density constraint we derive the relative coupling $g_s$.
-The results are shown in fig. \ref{gs.}.
+Satisfying the relic density constraint, we derive the relative coupling $g_s$.
+The results are shown in Fig. \ref{gs.}.
 Since we work at tree level in perturbation theory, all couplings should be less than one.
-Therefore, the values of $g_s>1$ in fig. \ref{gs.} destroy the perturbation expansion.
+Therefore, the values of $g_s>1$ in Fig. \ref{gs.} are not consistent with perturbation expansion.